 Surf Lessons in Bali

-With Bali’s reputation as a surf destination, there are plenty of options for surf lessons, especially around Kuta, Seminyak, and Canggu.
-Of course, conditions change on a daily basis, but typically the breaks on the Bukit Peninsula and Nusa Lembongan are best suited for higher-level intermediate to expert surfers.
+With Bali’s reputation as a surf destination, there are plenty of options for surf lessons, especially around Kuta, Seminyak, Canggu, and Uluwatu.
+Of course, conditions change on a daily basis, but the most popular world-class breaks on the Bukit Peninsula and Nusa Lembongan are often best suited for intermediate to expert surfers.
+That said, there are spots for beginners to go too, just make sure you’re with a trusted surf instructor or guide if trying to navigate the area as a novice surfer.

-Surf lessons vary in cost depending on the number of people in the lesson, the number of lessons purchased, length of the lesson, and what’s all included (transportation, etc).
-Generally, surf lessons in Bali will range from $12 – $50 per lesson, per person.
+Surf lessons vary in cost depending and the number of people in the lesson, the number of lessons purchased, length of the lesson, and what’s all included (transportation, etc).
+Generally, surf lessons in Bali will range from $20 – $60 per lesson, per person.

 If you’re interested in learning how to surf, a surf camp is an awesome way to get lessons every day and build a solid foundation with good instructors before continuing your surf progression on your own.
 There are some great budget-friendly surf camps in Bali that offer accommodation and lessons.
 One of our top recommendations for surf camps is Rapture Bali.